oduis/UEVRDeluxe-docs/index.md

 ### I have a great profile.
 How to add it to the UEVR Easy Injector database?
 Follow [this guide](SubmitProfile.md)
 ### What UEVR version is it based on?
 Can I use another?
 Currently the current nightly version that looks stable when published.
-But you can just click on Update button to download the latest nightly automatically.
-Beware though that some UEVR nightly versions can contain new bugs.
+But you can just click on Update button to download the latest nightly or older nightlies automatically.
+Start UEVR Easy as admin for this to work.
-You can download any older UEVR version you like by simply replacing the dlls found in the UEVR subfolder of your installation folder (e.g. C:\Program Files\Unreal VR Easy Injector\UEVR)